IBM-Cloud/get-started-java/README.md

 # Getting started with Liberty on Bluemix
-To get started, we'll take you through a sample hello world app and help you set up a development environment.
+By following this guide, you'll set up a development environment, deploy an app locally and on Bluemix, and integrate a Bluemix database service in your app.

 ## Prerequisites